Table of Contents

 Here, a single client quote is broken down by coverage type, with each component routed to the carrier best suited for it.

 Example: An MGA quotes a complex commercial package.
-The platform identifies that Carrier A is best for Property, Carrier B for General Liability, and Carrier C for Cyber.
+The platform identifies that Carrier A is best for Property, Carrier B for General Liability, and Carrier C for cyber.
 The broker sees one unified quote, and the carrier split happens behind the scenes.

 How it works: